Climate change in Australia: The Local Adaptations Pathway Program

+Adaptation at workplaces

+Workplaces can also be adapted to deal with issues such as heat increases and associated issues such as bushfire smoke.
+Labor unions can play a role educating workers about associated occupational health and safety responses as well as pressure employers and governments to introduce improved standards.

 Policies and legislation

 In November 1981, the Office of National Assessments (intelligence agency) presented prime minister Malcolm Fraser with a classified-confidential assessment noting scientific acceptance of the greenhouse effect and resultant "measurably warmer" temperatures and "related climatic changes", and also projecting effects of possible doubling and quadrupling of atmospheric CO_{2} levels by the middle and end of the 21st century.
 The assessment focused on the implications for the country's fossil fuel industry.

 In the late 1980s and early 1990s, there was clear Australian consensus about the need for action on climate change between the two major political parties.
 However, following the 1991 recession, incoming right wing governments began framing science of climate change as a continuing debate.
 In 1997, Australia joined the United States as the only countries to not ratify the Kyoto Protocol.

 With voters influenced by events like the Millennium drought and 2006 film An Inconvenient Truth, both parties went to the 2007 election promising action on climate change, with the then opposition calling climate change the "greatest moral, economic and social challenge of our time".
 The incumbent Howard government lost, and the incoming Labor government immediately ratified the Kyoto Protocol.
 In 2009, before a bill could be passed, with the support of opposition leader Malcolm Turnbull, the opposition changed leaders to Tony Abbott, and supported by The Greens but for the opposite reason that Rudd's scheme was too weak and potentially locked in failure, blocked Rudd's Carbon Pollution Reduction Scheme.

 In 2010, the Rudd government decided to delay the implementation of the Carbon Pollution Reduction Scheme (CPRS) until the end of the first commitment period of the Kyoto Protocol (ending in 2012).
 They cited the lack of bipartisan support for the CPRS and slow international progress on climate action as the reasons for the decision.
 In turn, the delay was strongly criticised by the Federal Opposition as well as community and grassroots action groups such as GetUp.

-Following the unsuccessful Copenhagen Summit, the Rudd was replaced by Gillard as Prime Minister, who stated that "there will be no 'carbon tax' under the government I lead".
+Following the unsuccessful Copenhagen Summit, the Rudd was replaced by Gillard as prime minister, who stated that "there will be no 'carbon tax' under the government I lead".

 The Gillard Labor government established several government entities to manage Australia's response to climate change: